btarg/BlazeBot/README.md

 Replace `test` with the category name, for example `Crazi`.
 Also, make sure the extension's filename the same as this, to avoid confusion.

+You can refer to [this documentation](https://twentysix26.github.io/Red-Docs/red_guide_make_cog/) for how to create a cog, and you can find examples of existing cogs [here](https://gist.github.com/leovoel/46cd89ed6a8f41fd09c5), but make sure to replace all instances of `bot` with `client`, which is what BlazeBot uses.

 # Loading/Unloading an extension (cog)
-Use the command `load` or add to `startup_extensions` in config.py to load an extension.
-Unload them with the `unload` command.
+Use the command `load` or add to `startup_extensions` in config.py to load extensions.
+Unload them separately with the `unload` command.

-You can find examples of cogs [here](https://gist.github.com/leovoel/46cd89ed6a8f41fd09c5), but make sure to replace all instances of `bot` with `client`, which is what BlazeBot uses.

 You can also load cogs from a folder, by using the format: `folder.filename`.
 BlazeBot loads the `Crazi.py` plugin from the `cogs` folder.